saravanajd/YearPicker/README.md

 YearPicker.js is a lightweight yet configurable year picker for jQuery that makes it easy to select a year from a popup similar to the date picker.

 ### Add the class yearpicker

+You can view a live demo and some examples of how to use the various options [here](https://saravanajd.github.io/YearPicker/).

+### Add the class yearpicker
 ```
 <input type="text" class="yearpicker" value="">
 ```